James01010101/RustCraft/README.md

 the point of a block is the front bottom left vertex same for the start of a chunk

+problem is that world space is left positive right negative

 **GL Functions**
 BufferData copys the data to the gpu, it allocates a new array for the data and will automatically free the unused one give it either DYNAMIC_DRAW or STATIC_DRAW, dynamic is for objects ill change the values on constantly